Table of contents

 SD cards have a limited lifespan due to the way they work.
 Under most circumstances, they offer some years of use, but heavy file accessing, or using it as a swap drive, may reduce the SD card's lifespan considerably.
 Note that there are also fake capacity SD cards being sold that are likely to be unreliable.

-I've imaged an SD card with Raspbian/NOOBS, but when I look at it with my Windows PC, it's not all there!
+I've imaged an SD card with Raspberry Pi OS/NOOBS, but when I look at it with my Windows PC, it's not all there!

 This is to do with the capabilities of Windows to read Linux-formatted partitions.
 When you image the SD card, it is automatically split into multiple partitions.
 The first partition uses a format that Windows can read, but the other partitions use a Linux-specific file system, which Windows simply does not recognise.
 This means when you put an SD card in a Windows machine, it only displays the first partition, and may well say the other partitions are corrupted and need formatting - do not format them!
 Here's some information on what goes in that first partition.
 If you insert the SD card on a machine running Linux, it will display all the partitions correctly.